FernandoM52/FernandoM52/README.md

 <p>In 2019, I joined an Industrial Automation course that brought me into the world of programming logic, where I was deputy leader of my class and leader in some group projects.
 During this journey, I was starting my professional career in an IT company as an apprentice and since then my passion for technology has only grown.</br> </p>

-<p>Now, I'm a full stack web developer, code and problem solving lover, always looking to learn new things and seeking to improve my skills.</p>
+<p>Now, I'm a full stack web developer, code and problem solving lover, always looking to learn new things and seeking to improve my soft skills day after day.</p>

 ------------